trailblazer/trailblazer.github.io/gems/reform/validation.md

 ## Refactoring Legacy Forms

 Note that you are not limited to one validation backend.
-When switching from ActiveModel::Validation to dry-validation, you should set the first as the default validation engine.
+When switching from `ActiveModel::Validation` to `dry-validation`, you should set the first as the default validation engine.

 {% tabs %}
 ~~Rails